openhealthhub/FhirClients/README.md

-# FhirClients
+# Welcome FhirClients
-FHIR client examples in various languages to show how to interact with Open Healthhub's FHIR API
+Welcome to the FHIRClients for Open HealthHub.
+These FHIR client examples in various languages to show how to interact with [Open Healthhub](https://www.openhealthhub.com) FHIR API and to integrate them in your project.
+Please, see installation instructions as well as the full [documentation](https://developer.openhealthhub.com) here.

 ### PHP